Medicare News and Healthcare Updates, Retirement Investing Strategies and Articles

 HSA Tax Considerations for California and New Jersey Residents

-The benefits of health savings accounts are reduced for residents of California and New Jersey because both states treat HSAs as taxable accounts.
+Health savings accounts (HSAs) are reduced in benefits for residents of California and New Jersey because both states treat HSAs as taxable accounts.

-In both states, people who have their own health savings account (instead of one funded through their employer) may have to adjust their federal adjusted gross income (AGI) on their state tax return.
+In both states, people with a health savings account (instead of one funded through their employer) may have to adjust their federal adjusted gross income (AGI) on their state tax return.

 The news is worse for Californians.
-If an employer puts money in your HSA, you’ll have to pay taxes on those contributions as well.
+If an employer puts money in your HSA, you’ll also have to pay taxes on those contributions.
 Additionally, California treats investment earnings within an HSA as taxable as well.
-So if you live in the Golden State, you’ll have to report all interest, dividends, and capital gains on investments earned in your HSA.
+So, if you live in the Golden State, you’ll have to report all interest, dividends, and capital gains on investments earned in your HSA.

-And here’s the clincher: you’ll need to track those numbers manually in order to report them on your tax return.
+And here’s the clincher: you’ll need to track those numbers manually to report them on your tax return.
 This can get complicated and requires organization and attention to detail.

-To make things simpler, some experts suggest investing your HSA in a target date fund rather than actively trading between multiple investments.
-The fewer investments you own in your HSA (and the less frequently you buy and sell them), the easier it will be to manually calculate earnings and capital gains at tax time.
+To simplify things, some experts suggest investing your HSA in a target date fund rather than actively trading between multiple investments.
+The fewer investments you own in your HSA (and the less frequently you buy and sell them), the easier it will be to calculate earnings and capital gains manually at tax time.

 How to Get Started

-If you’re not yet retired and want to explore how an HSA can fit into your retirement plan and Social Security strategy, one of our advisors can help.
+If you still need to retire and want to explore how an HSA can fit into your retirement plan and Social Security strategy, one of our advisors can help.
 Get started by requesting a free, no-obligation consultation today or browse our advisor directory to find one in your area.

 Request a no-cost, no-obligation advisor consultation today!